nh-cyber1/Splunk-SOC-Lab/README.md

 Endpoints: Deployed a Windows 11 Target and a Kali Linux Attack Node.
 Static Addressing: Configured manual IP assignments to ensure consistent communication between nodes.

-📍 Phase 2: Telemetry & Log Ingestion (The "Eyes")
+📍 Phase 2: Telemetry & Log Ingestion

 Sysmon Deployment: Installed and configured Sysmon on the Windows target using a custom XML schema (like SwiftOnSecurity) to capture granular process and network data.
 Splunk Installation: Set up Splunk Enterprise to act as the central SIEM.